genner-lab/rufiji-kilombero-biodiversity/README.md

 SpeciesData_Ifakara.txt Matrix of read abundance per species per sample from Ifakara only

+Water_filtered.txt Data for analyses exploring if volume of water filtered affects read and species counts in eDNA metabarcoding output

+eventID_Lat_Long.txt Geographic coordinates of sampling sites

 Environmental.txt Recorded environmental data for each sampling event

 Habitat.txt Classification of each sample by major habitat type